 Celebrate Arab American Heritage Month

 April is National Arab American Heritage Month, a time to celebrate the diverse culture and historical contributions of Arab Americans.
-Over 3.5 million Americans trace their roots to 22 countries in the Middle East and North Africa, according to the 2020 U.S. Census.
-Arab Americans have made lasting impacts in fields like diplomacy, science, technology, art, and culture.
+Arab Americans have made lasting impacts in fields like diplomacy, science, technology, art, and culture (Smithsonian).
 Explore their history and heritage at your community library.

 Arab American Organizations, Advocacy & Cultural Institutions